 When you’re sick, one of the last places you want to be is at work.
 Most employers recognize it’s not in their interests either.
 Better to let you rest and recover, and not risk having the illness spread to others.
 As a result, while paid sick days aren’t mandatory under the law, many employers provide them.
 Learn your rights around taking sick days.

 Due to the coronavirus pandemic, some of the laws around taking sick days have been modified to help workers and employers cope.
 We’ve updated the information below to reflect changes as of May 1, 2020.

 Your entitlement to taking sick days

-Whether you’re entitled to paid sick days will depend on the terms of your employment contract.
+You may be entitled to more than this legal minimum, depending on the terms of your employment contract.
 Every worker has an employment contract.
 The terms of your contract may be in a written agreement.
 Or the terms may be expressed in other ways, such as in:

 - letters or emails you received from your employer before you started working

 - anything you’re asked to sign before or after you started working

 - an office policy manual or staff handbook

 - a collective agreement (if you’re a member of a union)

 Whether you get paid when you take a sick day